Configure Backup Location (Federated Mode)

 DeletePendingstate while Portworx Backup removes the associated metadata in the background.
 This process may take some time depending on the amount of metadata to be cleaned up.
 The backup location is fully removed once this process completes.

 Deleting a backup location removes only the metadata and access configuration from Portworx Backup.
-It does not delete the backup data stored in the underlying Azure Blob Storage container.
+It does not delete the backup data stored in the underlying storage bucket or container (Azure Blob Storage, AWS S3, or GCS).
 You must manually delete the backup data from the storage location if required.

 Next steps